NeCTAR-RC/langstroth/README.rst

   git add newthing.py
   git commit -m "Added a new thing" git-review      # https://pypi.python.org/pypi/git-review

-Langstroth requirements notes on on MacOS X
+Langstroth requirements notes on MacOS X
 -------------------------------------------

 The commands to execute are::